Darrell Figgis: Assault by Republicans

 "Never a time went by without a bit of fun.
 Such an occasion was the degrading of Darrell Figgis...You should see him strolling down O'Connell Street in smartly cut clothes, with his red hair gleaming like newly polished boots, and a fine, red, square-cut beard that was his special pride.
 Now Figgis started making some very detrimental remarks about the IRA.
 We did not consider him a menace, he was too much the lightweight but he annoyed us with his waspish stings...Some of us held him tipped back on his swivel chair while one man produced a glittering razor.
 Figgis squealed like a pig ...I think he would have been happier had we just cut his throat."

 — from Robert Briscoe's memoir, 1958.

-On 13 June 1922, Dublin newspapers carried reports of an assault on Darrell Figgis which involved the cutting of his beard.
+On 11 June 1922, Darrell Figgis was assaulted and violently cut off his beard.
 The Evening Herald reported that shortly before midnight, Millie Figgis had answered a knock at the door.
 Three men rushed past her seeking out her husband.
 Mrs. Figgis, fearing that they intended to shoot him, pushed into the room and attempted to lock it but was prevented from doing so by the intruders.
 The paper went on to say that "Mrs. Figgis is suffering severely from shock".
 Details of the attack remained vague until one of those responsible broke his silence 36 years later.

 This was future Lord Mayor of Dublin, Robert Briscoe, at the time of this disclosure the most prominent and respected politician from the Jewish community in Ireland.
 A less than sympathetic attitude to the attack was not confined to Anti-Treatyites.
 In a letter to Collins on 13 June, his fiancée Kitty Kiernan wrote the following:"Poor Darrell Figgis lost his nice red beard.
 When I read about it I could imagine you laughing and enjoying it very much.
 But it was a mean thing for Harry's cronies to do, wasn't it?
 Funny, this ages I've been expecting that something might happen to Figgis (from reading papers).
 He was lucky it was only his beard."